v3rslu1s/Applied-Datascience/README.md

 After reading their full reports the 19/20 project group had some doubts about certain assumptions the group made.
 Based on this information we contacted the LUMC for clarification.
 This led to the LUMC sharing more labels on our data-set in order to take some doubts / possible assumptions about the labels of the data-set from the previous group away.
 This still leaves allot of information to processes, and domain knowledge to gain.
 The verification of their process took almost the full time of the minor.

 # 1.2 Project Management
-For our research we had to use SCRUMM.
+For our research we had to use SCRUM.
 This approach is not commonly used for research projects.
 However in our project group it worked good.
 After a few weeks reading / understanding the work of the previous group we were able sub questions (issues) building up to a main question.
 Each issue was built upon multiple tasks that were shared over the project group.
 All of this was implemented in Azure Dev Ops.

 # 2. Data-set
 Physicians requested patients back in 4 groups.